Before you read this article....

 Check out current price on Amazon

 The following example is also from Joe Morello’s book “Master Studies” and is one of my favorite exercises for working on my weak hand.
-The exercise consists of playing continuous 8th notes with the weak hand while adding in filler 16th notes with the strong.
+The exercise consists of playing continuous 8th notes with the weak hand while adding in filler 16th notes with the strong hand every second measure.

 The Moeller Technique is an excellent method for developing fluidity in the hands, and spending extra time working on the Moeller Method with you weaker hand will greatly improve its coordination.